 GP Appraisal and Revalidation

 Revalidation is the means by which all GPs must demonstrate on a 5 yearly basis that they remain up to date and fit to practice.
-Revalidation depends on satisfactory engagement in annual appraisal, including a submission of a portfolio of defined supporting information and a sign off from the designated body with whom the GP has a 'prescribed connection' as defined by the GMC.
+Revalidation depends on satisfactory engagement in annual appraisal, and a sign off from the designated body with whom the GP has a 'prescribed connection' as defined by the GMC that there are no unresolved performance concerns.

-All GPs in England have a prescribed connection to NHS England, who has responsibility for appraisal and revalidation of GPs.
-This is administered locally by NHS England, Cumbria and North East (previously called the Area Team).
-In this region there are currently 3000 GPs (including trainees), 1 Responsible Officer (RO) and 3 Medical Directors/Deputy ROs.
+All GPs in England have a prescribed connection to NHS England, which has responsibility for appraisal and revalidation of GPs.
+Any doctor who wishes to work as a GP in any capacity whether as a practice - based GP or as a locum or in remote consulting or telephone triage will have NHSE as their designated body, even if most of their work in non-GP roles.
+Appraisal is administered locally by NHS England, North Cumbria and North East.
+In this region there are currently 2500 GPs (including postgraduate doctors in training), One Responsible Officer (RO), one Medical Director/Deputy RO and one Clinical Appraisal Lead.
 The Current team is as follows:

 Responsible Officer - NHS England North East and Cumbria - Dr Jonathan Slade